zuplo/docs/docs/articles/add-api-to-backstage.md

 ### 3/ Link the API to a component

-Your API is now tracked in Backstage.
-You will still need to link your API to an existing entity, as show below
+You should now be able to see your API under the APIs tab in Backstage.
+If your API is associated with a another entity, you will need to link to that entity as
+follows:

 ```yaml
 apiVersion: backstage.io/v1alpha1